 August 22, 1941: Judy and Mickey Rooney and the rest of the cast of Babes on Broadway rehearsed the “Hoe Down” number.
 Time called: 10 a.m.; lunch: 11:50-12:50 p.m.; dismissed 4:10 p.m.

-August 22, 1943: For Me And My Gal was still playing in some theaters.
+August 22, 1943: For Me And My Gal (released in 1942) was still playing in some theaters.
 This fun article uses promotional photos from Judy’s rehearsals with Gene Kelly for the film although the article is about Judy in a sailboat off of Long Island Sound as well as her Army camp tours.
+Also playing was Judy’s latest hit, Presenting Lily Mars.

 August 22, 1944: The Clock filming consisted of scenes shot on the “Exterior Bus Stop” and “Exterior Street” sets.
 Both were “process” shots meaning they were on a soundstage with rear projection.
 Time called: 11 a.m.; dismissed: 5:45 p.m.
 The assistant director’s notes state: “11:35-11:40 – Rehearsing – using Miss Garland’s stand-in; [Judy] arrived at studio 10:20, due at 11:00; [Was] on set at 11:55; 11:55-12:06 – Rehearsing with Miss Garland.”